-Teachers play a big role in the intellectual and social development of children, determining
+Teachers play an integral role in the intellectual and social development of children.

-future prospects of students and providing the tools and environment for students
+They determine future prospects of students while providing the tools and environment

 As a teacher, you'll be a facilitator who: